tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 - `erpIssueDateTime`: Date and time the order was originally issued in your ERP system. `DateTime` has ISO 8601 local date/time format `yyyy-MM-ddThh:mm:ss`
 - `erpIssuedBy`: the user name as known in your ERP system who issued this order

-## Send an updated order to Tradecloud

-As a buyer you can send an updated purchase order to Tradecloud.

-{% hint style="danger" %}
-Most supplier ERP integrations do not have the capability to automatically process an updated order.
-It will processed manually by the supplier and the order will have a longer human response time.
-{% endhint %}

-{% hint style="info" %}
-If an order line has order process status `Issued` or `In Progress` it will be `Reissued` and keep the same status.
-If the line has status `Rejected` (by supplier) it will be `Reissued` and become `In Progress`.
-If the line has status `Confirmed` it will be `Reopened` and become `In Progress`.
-In case of any other status like `Completed` or `Cancelled` the order update will be ignored.
-{% endhint %}

-### Send updated order API method

-The `/order-integration/order` API method is the same as above with additional JSON objects as mentioned below.
-Tradecloud will update the order based on the `purchaseOrderNumber` and will update or add lines based on the `lines.position` and will update or add delivery schedule and history based on `deliverySchedule.position` and `deliveryHistory.position`.

-{% hint style="tip" %}
-The update is event oriented, eg. you only have to send the lines affected (updated, added or some command or  indicator set).
-But you can also send all lines.
-{% endhint %}

-### Additional order body JSON objects

-#### Historical actual delivery schedule

-- `lines.deliveryHistory`: the historical actual delivery schedule.
-This will be used to calculate the line `Overdue` indicator.
-The fields are similar as in `lines.deliverySchedule`

-#### Updated order meta data

-- `erpLastChangeDateTime`: Date and time the order was updated in your ERP system. `DateTime` has ISO 8601 local date/time format `yyyy-MM-ddThh:mm:ss`
-- `erpLastChangedBy`: the user name as known in your ERP system who updated this order